 Have you ever explored caving as a holiday option with family?
 Many would think it is over-adventurous to visit such places as a family traveller and that too with kids!
 On the contrary, caving in Meghalaya at Arwah cave and Mawsmai cave is a thrilling, yet fun-filled experience for everyone.
 You can uncover some hidden wonders of the mysterious underground world.

-Arwah cave is huge cave situated on the Khasi Hills in Cherrapunji (Sohra).
+Arwah cave is a huge cave situated on the Khasi Hills in Cherrapunji (Sohra).
 You can’t miss the board mentioning “Arwah View Point” just before entering the city of Cherrapunji.

 A clean concrete road leads to the entrance of the cave and you can take your vehicle up to this point.

 From the ticketing counter to the cave, it is around 30 minutes walk through a scenic wooden bridge.

 The sheer beauty of the path is so pleasing that you will feel absolutely rejuvenated after walking across the bridge.

 There is also a sitting area on the way to the cave with a viewpoint to enjoy the picturesque lush green surrounding and magnificent waterfalls.

 If you are interested to know more about the scenic and highest waterfalls in India, check this post.